Blog

 "Listen for yourself, sir," said Denton.
 Climbing partway down the scaffold, he offered the man a hand up.

 With a sigh, the vicar took his hand.
 In another moment, both men stood atop the scaffold.
-Taking his hammer, the handyman gave the stone in front of him a solid rap.
+The handyman gave the stone in front of him a solid rap.
 It echoed about them.
 The vicar looked at the handyman with a raised eyebrow.
-But in the length of time it would take someone to count to two, a muffled rap sounded from somewhere close by.
-The vicar's expression changed to one of bafflement.
+But in the length of time it would take you to count to two, a muffled rap sounded from close by.
+The vicar’s expression changed to one of bafflement.

 "What do you make of that?" said Denton.